joholl/rpi4-uboot-tpm/README.md

 the Linux kernel on Raspberry Pi 4.
 In our case, we want U-Boot and the Linux Kernel to be 64 bit because why not. :)

-DISCLAIMER: since U-Boot does not ship a harware SPI driver for Raspberry, both U-Boot and Linux use their built-in soft-spi driver to communicate to the TPM.
+DISCLAIMER: since U-Boot does not ship a hardware SPI driver for Raspberry, both U-Boot and Linux use their built-in soft-spi driver to communicate to the TPM.

 ## No Secure Boot on Raspberry Pi